jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Sentiment Analysis Sample App][7]

-The sample project incorporates JSHint validation to ensure that your code is correctly formed and error-free.
-This can't happen in the simple deployment mode, though: all that mode can do is *deploy* your code.
-You must configure a builder.
-Builders are only available in Advanced mode, which is also known as Pipeline.

-At the top of the Build & Deploy page, click **ADVANCED**.
-Because you switched from Simple to Advanced mode, Pipeline automatically generates a configuration for your project.
-However, you're going to create a configuration, so you first must reset Pipeline:
+DevOps Services automatically generated a configuration for your project.
+However, you're going to create your own configuration, so you first must reset Pipeline:

 ![Deleting a preconfigured Pipeline][25]

 1. Click the gear icon on the rightmost tile, which represents a stage named `dev Deploy` by default.
 Click **Delete Stage** and confirm the deletion.
 2. Click the gear icon on the remaining build stage tile.
 Click **Delete Stage** and confirm the deletion.

 You reset the Delivery Pipeline service.
 When you configure your own project, you can create and customize as much as you want to.
-However, this sample, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
+This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
 This Grunt build file includes JSHint validation, so your project's code will be checked automatically each time a build occurs.

+The Pipeline configuration for your Sentiment Analysis app will comprise two stages: a build stage and a deploy stage.
+The builder stage will use the included `Gruntfile.js` to validated your code, and the deployer stage will deploy your code to Bluemix.

 Click **add a builder**.
 On the Add Builder page, select **Grunt** as the Builder.
 Leave the default settings as is and then click **SAVE**.